 I have been practicing BDD in depth for the last five years, at three different organizations.

 The Go Bootcamp will cover everything you need to get started writing network and web applications in Go.
 The first half of the day be spent learning language fundamentals and best practices for programming in Go.
-In the second half participants will use tools available in the Go standard library to build a networked chat application with a web interface.
+In the second half of the day participants will use the Go standard library to build a distributed network chat application.

 I have been programming in Go professionally for two years and am currently working as a freelance developer and consultant.
 Previously I worked for a biotech startup in ops and software engineering.
 I've previously given talks at the SGI User Group Conference, Polyglot, and several meetup groups.